gabriel-ferr/RecurrenceMicrostatesAnalysis.jl/docs/src/tutorial/quantifiers.md

 One corresponds to an information-theoretic entropy.
 And, the final quantifier is the **disorder** measure, which is defined using the microstate distribution as the basis for applying the method.

-In this section, we describe each of these quantifiers and explain how to compute them using the [`RecurrenceMicrostatesAnalysis`](@ref) package.
+In this section, we describe each of these quantifiers and explain how to compute them using the RecurrenceMicrostatesAnalysis.jl package.

 All quantifiers implemented in the package inherit from [`QuantificationMeasure`](@ref), and their computation is performed using the [`measure`](@ref) function.